thertel got their new logo design by running a design contest:

 Fostering fair employment practices in the Australian horticulture industry

+We are a newly-designed training and certification program for farmers/growers and other members of the fresh produce supply chain.
+Fair Farms is developed and led by industry for industry (industry self-regulation).
+The objectives of Fair Farms are: 1) give growers/farmers the knowledge and the tools they need to be fair, responsible and compliant employers; 2) provide a mechanism (third-party audit and certification) whereby growers/farmers can demonstrate to the public, customers and workers that they are committed to treating their workers fairly ethically and in accordance with the law; 3) make it harder and eventually impossible for the bad operators, those who underpay their workers, to run a profitable business in Australia; 4) stamp out any form of workers exploitation or human rights violations in Australian horticulture.
 Therefore, the target audience of the Fair Farms program are Australian farmers, farm workers (from Australia and overseas), the major Australian supermarket chains such as Woolworths, Coles and Aldi, and - importantly - the Australian consumer.
 Workers on farm will only get a fair pay if the supermarkets and the consumer are willing to pay fair prices for the home-grown and hand-picked Australian fresh produce.